evanhu-ds/cuda-matrix-compute-architecture/README.md

 ### GPU (CUDA)

-**Naïve CUDA**
+**1. Naïve CUDA**

-Each GPU thread computes one output element of the result matrix.
+- Each GPU thread computes one output element of the result matrix.

 Build and run:
 ```